talwrii/zshpipe/README.md

 # Zshpipe

-Zsh functions to interact with pipe lines.
+Zsh key-bindings to navigate shell pipelines.

 # Using